astronomer/astro-blog/posts/airflow-dbt-2.md

 - Note: In real-world cases, particularly in the enterprise, the extract and load portions of the data lifecycle usually end up being handled by mix of third-party tools and custom scripts that are pulling from internal datastores, applications, APIs, etc. There are *a lot* of systems that need to have their data loaded into the warehouse for transformation.

 ### An Example: Singer + dbt for ELT

+> **Note**: All of the code we're using in this example is available [this Github repository](https://github.com/astronomer/airflow-dbt-demo) and can be run locally using the Astronomer CLI.

 Let's take a look at a common use case: building an ELT pipeline with [Singer Taps](https://www.singer.io/#taps), [Singer Targets](https://www.singer.io/#targets), and dbt.
 It's quite easy to mock this up using some basic singer libraries.